-Projects will need to focus upon either a single town or city.
-It will be up to the local authority to prioritise which town or city this will be in collaboration with any project partners.
+Projects will typically focus upon either a single town or city, however applications relating to multiple towns will be considered where credible links and shared impact between towns can be demonstrated.
+It will be up to the local authority to identify the towns or city in collaboration with any project partners.

 Applicants are encouraged to put forward proposals that they consider will deliver greatest impact.
 Projects containing significant activity aimed at implementing convenient solutions to address EV charging for residents living in tenements or with no off-street parking are particularly encouraged.

 Applicants will also be expected to describe the wider non-capital activities they plan or have already implemented to encourage and incentivise EV uptake in the relevant town or city.

 How to apply